 Students wishing to apply for federal financial aid only (no institutional grant consideration) should complete the FAFSA and contact us at email@example.com to indicate that you wish to apply only for federal financial aid.
 This email must come from the student directly; parents are not able to make this request.

-Note for Spring 2018 aid applicants: February 1, 2018, is the final deadline for Spring 2018 transfer students to apply for financial aid for Spring 2018.
-After the final deadline, Spring 2018 transfer students will not be eligible to apply for Cornell need-based financial aid for the current academic year.
+Note for Regular Decision aid applicants: June 15, 2018, is the final deadline for Regular Decision students to apply for need-based financial aid for the 2018-19 academic year.

 Spring Transfer 2019: October 15, 2019